-Follow this handy dandy guide for signing up on the ACM website.
-How do I sign up for a SIGCHI membership?
+You can follow this guide for signing up on the ACM website: How do I sign up for a SIGCHI membership?

-In addition, your membership dues are essential for funding SIGCHI initiatives, such as the Student Travel Grant, Development Fund, special funding initiatives like Summer/Winter Schools, the creation and establishment of new (SIGCHI sponsored) conferences and all other SIGCHI related activities.
+Your SIGCHI membership is essential for receiving funding from SIGCHI initiatives such as the Student Travel Grants, Development Fund, and all other SIGCHI-related activities.

-For MSc/PhD students who are new to the HCI Community, SIGCHI offers the possibility to connect to researchers in your area either by attending events of your ACM local chapters or by participating in one of the ACM SIGCHI conferences.
+For MS/PhD students who are new to the HCI Community, SIGCHI offers the possibility to connect to researchers in your area either by attending events of ACM local chapters or by participating in an ACM SIGCHI conference.
 As a member of SIGCHI, you can find a local student chapter if you want to organize HCI activities and events in your region.
-You are also able to apply for a Student Travel Grant and you can become a Student Volunteer at some SIGCHI sponsored conferences.
+You are also able to apply for a Student Travel Grant and you can become a Student Volunteer at some SIGCHI-sponsored conferences.

-If you are a Postdoc or a early career faculty member, there are several ways you can impact the HCI community.
-For example, you can create a regular ACM chapter or a community of researchers on a special topic, or have access to teaching resources that can help you develop the first lectures you are giving at your university.
+If you are a Postdoc or an early career researcher, there are several ways you can impact the HCI community.
+For example, you can create a regular ACM chapter or a community of researchers on a special topic, or have access to teaching resources that can help you develop the lectures you give at your university.

 Industry practitioners interested in human-computer interaction can keep track of developments in the HCI community by having access to the latest work of SIGCHI members though the ACM Digital Library and Interactions magazine.

 As an established faculty member, researcher, or practitioner you might be ready to shape the HCI community by chairing, organizing, and running SIGCHI sponsored or in-cooperation conferences.
 Awards like the CHI Academy or for outstanding contributions at conferences can help you advance your career.